 It’s not the cuss words or kisses that create effect in Arjun Reddy.
-It’s the absolute raw and real emotions which beautifully showed what love is to this generation.
+It’s the absolute raw and real emotions that gets its point through.
 As many said, it’s a landmark film in Telugu Cinema.

 In one of the best scenes from Arjun Reddy, the grandmother played by veteran actress Kanchana garu says, “Suffering is personal.
 Let him (Arjun) suffer.”
 This line pretty much sums up the film.
 It’s Arjun’s journey, his love, his heart break, his rise and fall as a person.
 It felt like a biopic of a person with his love story at the core.

 The story is like any other boy-meets-girl kind.
 Arjun is a final year medical student in Mangalore medical college who has angry management issues.
 Preeti (Shalini) is a fresher.
 He meets her and what follows is that warning to juniors which we saw in the trailer.
 After few years, things go wrong and Preeti gets married to someone else and Arjun becomes Devadas.
 Well, a modern one with all kinds of “high” things.
 Though Arjun screws up his life with drugs and alcohol, he respects only one thing in his life – his profession.
 He’s one of the best doctors.
 How he rises again and did he ever meet Preeti is the rest of the story.